yrambler2001/Peripage-A6-304DPI-USB-UART-printing-Bluetooth-Chrome-DevTools-Logic-Analyzer-Bluetooth-Log-PCB-IMG/README.md

 ## Introduction

 This is a WIP project to implement a light replacement of a CPU inside a printer with ESP-32.
+Current state: "on hold".

 The original goal was to print images in raw quality, pixel perfect, e.g. without additional transformation from an APP but there were caveats so I am developing a replacement of a CPU that will be focused on quality instead of speed.